marnovo/WINE-tools/README.md

 [PortingTeam](http://portingteam.com/) and [PaulTheTall](https://www.paulthetall.com/) usually have ready-to-use wrappers for many games and applications.

-## How to build a WINE engine from a compiled tarball
+## How to make a WINE engine available to Wineskin Winery from a compiled tarball

 ### Usage